max-waters/jsonapi/README.md

 }
 ```

 Names clashes are resolved with standard Go promotion rules, as used by the `encoding/json` package.
 If two or more `attr`, `rel` or `meta` fields have the same name, then a selection is made based on the fields' nesting depth, then the presence of a `jsonapi` tag, then the presence of a `json` tag.
-If no single preferred field is found, then all clashing fields are excluded from the marhsaling and unmarshaling.
+If no single preferred field is found, then all clashing fields are excluded from the marshaling and unmarshaling.

 ## Customising Resource Marshaling and Unmarshaling ##

-The `jsonapi` package provides two interfaces and an intermediate structure to help with custom marshaling and unmarshaling.
+The `jsonapi` package provides two interfaces and a number of functional options to help with custom marshaling and unmarshaling.

 ### `ResourceMarshaler` and `ResourceUnmarshaler` ###